hcarly/pdsnd_github/README.md

 Bikeshare Python Project

 ### Description
-My project uses pyhton to understand  bike share sytems data of three cities: washington, new york and chicago.
+My project uses Python to understand  bike share systems data of three cities: Washington, New York and Chicago.
 It filters and calculates statistics from the data of these cities.

 ### Files used
 Chicago.csv